How you ever thought to yourself: “Whoa! I wish I knew about that sooner!”?

 In case you missed it, you can review my most recent LeadPages webinar reply which features new audience building tactics that are working for a lot of people this year.

 What can I say?
-Slack (affiliate link – I earn a commission) changed the way my team and I communicate, and will likely be THE most used app of the year for me.
+Slack changed the way my team and I communicate, and will likely be THE most used app of the year for me.
 I use both the desktop and mobile version.
+[Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]

 Slack is a communication platform that sort of resembles a chatroom.
 You can have various channels for different projects, but in a Twitter-like fashion you can @reply team members, have private discussions and hand-selected groups within the app as well.
 If you’d like to get a glimpse of what it’s like inside, check out this group of messages within the #SPI channel in Slack: